akshat-21/image-classifier-cats-vs-dogs/README.md

-# Training a neural network on differentiating between a cat pic and dog pic
+# Training a neural network to differentiate between a cat pic and dog pic

 In this project, I implemented 'supervised learning' to train neural network with labeled images of cats and dogs.